actonmass/actonmass.org/_issues/progressive-revenue.md

       prevent wealth and income disparities from making economies dysfunctional.

       In other words, a low tax regime, not a progressive one, destroys jobs and stifles innovation.
 The median family wealth of communities of color in the Greater Boston area is effectively $0.
-No person can claim to possess self-determination, let alone afford to take risk, when fundamental resources and human rights are kept out of reach.
+No person can claim self-determination, let alone afford to take risk, when fundamental resources and human rights are kept out of reach.
 Public investment in high-quality education, sustainable infrastructure, housing, and healthcare all require raising tax revenue and a system of progressive taxation is the most efficient and fair way to do so.
   - title: If the corporate income tax rate is increased, will businesses relocate to other states?
     text: >-